russelsantos19/100-days-of-code/log.md

 **Thoughts**:   I learn more about the power of flexbox in CSS.
 It is a time-saver and very useful in making a responsive web page.

 **Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)

+### Day 26: July 19, 2020 Sunday

+**Today's Progress**: I take a break today but code a little to fulfill my duty to code daily.
+I just add a design to my website and some arrow icon that shows to the tab you selected.

+**Thoughts**:   100 Days Of Code really put coding into my daily routine.

+**Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)